 19. Mousse de Maracuyá

 Maracuyá is a tropical fruit commonly known as passion fruit in English.
-The fruit itself is quite acidic and sour and full of seeds.
-But if you add sugar to it and prepare it as a mousse (as in chocolate mousse), it is a very nice, flavorful dessert – and also much lighter than all the pastries we’ve given you so far!
+The fruit itself is quite acidic, sour and full of seeds.
+But if you add sugar to it and prepare it as a mousse (as in chocolate mousse), it transforms into a very nice, flavorful dessert – and also much lighter than all the pastries we’ve given you so far!

 Cinnamon, vanilla, orange peel, and pieces of apple are usually included in the mix to give it extra flavor.
 It’s a recipe that is used much less these days, as people tend to throw their stale bread away.
 What a shame!

 There are many other desserts that are very popular in Chile, such as lemon pie, rice pudding, semolina pudding, bavarois, and pancakes.